RobbieZhao/Notes/Econometrics.md

    - Get unbiased estimates of &sigma;<sup>2</sup>
    - Get variance of estimates (conditioning on Xs)

+Question: Why don't we assume cov(x, &mu;) = 0 & E(&mu;) = 0 instead of SLR4? it seems that if we only assume these two conditions, we could still get the estimates and prove unbiasedness.

 ## Chapter 3 Multiple Regression Analysis: Estimation

 Why do we need multiple regression analysis?